portable antennas

 -

-relationships (primarily wavelength scaling with appropriate physical corrections).
+established electrical relationships (primarily wavelength scaling with appropriate physical corrections).

-Notes on design frequency and actual resonance
+Notes on design frequency and antenna resonance

 -